Bloodrock: 2005 reunion concert

 A reunion concert featuring all five members of the original lineup (Jim Rutledge, Lee Pickens, Ed Grundy, Nick Taylor, and Stevie Hill), plus Chris Taylor (Nick's son) in place of drummer Rick Cobb III from the classic six-member lineup, was held on March 12, 2005, in Fort Worth, for the benefit of their keyboardist Stevie Hill, to help with medical costs related to his combating leukemia.
 The reunion concert was filmed and released on DVD.

 Nick Taylor (born Doyle Taylor in Texas on October 29, 1946) died on March 10, 2010, after a car accident in Cleburne, Texas, at age 63.

 Stevie Hill died on September 12, 2013, from leukemia.

 Music

 Bloodrock's music has been categorized primarily as hard rock.
 Bloodrock's 1970 self-titled debut album was described in the context of hard rock and early heavy metal by AllMusic's Donald A. Guarisco.
 Bloodrock 2 was not as gloomy (except for "D.O.A.") and heavy, and more of a chart success, while Bloodrock 3 and Bloodrock U.S.A. saw the band introduce progressive rock elements.
-The band's 1972 personnel changes shifted them toward prog rock (like Jethro Tull), jazz and pop music.
+The 1972 personnel changes shifted the band toward prog rock, jazz and pop music.